Aakash-shetty/smart-grid-management/README.md

 There is already a intemediate phase of energy integration exists , we should be minimizing the cost and engineering before our next update.

 ## Declaration
 We confirm that the project showcased here was either developed entirely during the hackathon or underwent significant updates within the hackathon timeframe.
-We understand that if any plagiarism from online sources is detected, our project will be disqualified, and our participation in the hackathon will be revoked.
+We understand that if any plagiarism from online sources is detected, our project will be disqualified, and our participation in the hackathon will be revoked.We attended the Vashist hackathon 2024 on 15-03-2024 to 17-03-2024 at IIIT Kanchipuram.